 Christianity however appeared in the history of mankind as the end of religion, and the experience of the Church.
 The term “Church” is an ancient Greek term and indicates a community, the congregation of the populace – the municipality – that would solve its problems.
 Naturally, with the term ‘Church’ we do not imply something external; we are implying the personal communion of mankind with God and its fellow-man, as seen in the Prophets of the Old Testament, in the Apostles of the New Testament, I the Acts of the Apostles, where “all those who believed were of one mind, and had everything common to all; they sold the lands and the belongings and shared them amongst everyone, for if they had needs…..
 (Acts,2:44-45); We see it in the communes of monks, in the teaching of the major Fathers of the Church and it extends into our time, as seen in the ecclesiastic communities narrated by Papadiamantis and the Memoirs of Makriyannis.
 And we know full well, from various studies, that both Papadiamantis and Makriyannis were not religious people; they were ecclesiastic, not inspired by western Puritanism, but by the esychastic-nyptic Orthodox tradition.

 The greatest problem of western Christianity, and many Orthodox, is that – according to Ch.
-Yannaras –they have religionized Christianity, and transformed the Church into a religion In this way, they cultivated fundamentalisms, hatreds, divisions, a magical perception and relationship with God, also a competitive disposition of one towards another, a self-centered view of life, a utilitarian and self-benefiting perception of society, an imaginary interpretation of everything, the sentimental approach to living and generally the opinion that the others comprise –and are- a threat to our existence.
+Yannaras –they have religionized Christianity, and transformed the Church into a religion.
+In this way, they cultivated fundamentalisms, hatreds, divisions, a magical perception and relationship with God, also a competitive disposition of one towards another, a self-centered view of life, a utilitarian and self-benefiting perception of society, an imaginary interpretation of everything, the sentimental approach to living and generally the opinion that the others comprise –and are- a threat to our existence.

 Thus, in these circumstances, the brightly-lit Christmas trees, the sentimental melodies, the moral-building analyses, all criminally conceal existential nakedness and make man a tragic being.